pranaygupta36/Matrix-Class/README.md

 2. expression_templates.h
   * addition operator done
   * a+b+c handled
+  * multiplication operator done
+  * a*b*c handled

 3. matrix.h
   * addition operator
   * multiplication operator
   * a+b+c not handled

-4. Also an example file for expression_templates.h is also present showing how the addition functionality is handled.
+4. Also an example file for expression_templates.h is also present showing both the addition and multiplication functionality.